Cheapest car insurance in Alabama for a bad driving record

 Cheapest car insurance in Alabama with a DUI

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Alabama.
+The table below compares average car insurance premiums in Alabama for drivers with a clean record versus those with a DUI.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI